OLLU ID cards are non-transferable. You are responsible for all materials checked out with your card.

 Overdue, lost, and recall notices are sent as a courtesy to remind you that an item should be returned.
 However, failure to receive a notice does not absolve you of the responsibility to return the item to the library in a timely manner.

-Fines can be paid with cash, check, or money order.
-Credit cards are not accepted.
-If you have previously written delinquent checks to the library, you will only be able to pay by cash or money order.
+Fines can be paid with credit card, cash, money order, or check.
+Credit card payment is made via http://library.ollusa.edu/mylibraryacct.
+If you have previously written delinquent checks to the library, another check will not be accepted.

 Exceptions to these library circulation policies may be granted on a case-by-case basis if need is demonstrated.
 Only the circulation manager or an OLLU librarian has the authority to remove fines from your account.